jundalisay/sp/content/en/research/descartes/philosophy/part-4/article-020.md

 The motion of the air-aether that makes droplets round also makes planets round.

-{{< img src="/graphics/physics/droplet.jpg" alt="In Cartesian Physics, surface tension and gravity have the same cause.
-The parts of a droplet go towards its center just as a planet's parts go to its own center." >}}
+{{< i s="/graphics/physics/droplet.jpg" a="Surface Tension" c="In Cartesian Physics, surface tension and gravity have the same cause.
+The parts of a droplet go towards its center just as a planet's parts go to its own center.
+The space particles travel in straight lines that create a circular shape as an effect of the *fractal* nature of space particles." >}}

 This phenomenon is the gravity of terrestrial bodies.